danilosierrac/gilbert-index/_posts/2017-03-06-mortgage-is-debt.md

 * If you sell your house for less than you paid, it's a bad investment.
 Financially-speaking.
 Maybe the memories and other treasures make everything worth it.

 * Or if you never plan to sell it, you're effectively a renter.
 And in which case you might as well actually rent and instead invest the debt payments in a low cost index fund you would have made on a mortgaged house.
+And perhaps buy a home outright with all your savings later on.

 * Or if you never plan to sell and you don't want to be a renter, then save up enough to money to build a house with your two bare hands and some help.
 This is a lot cheaper than mortgaging.
 And it’ll make you a more skilled and interesting person, and you’ll be a real homeowner if that’s what you’re after, not a fake mortgaged one.
 Rent or build yourself.